Volunteers vs. Owls: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional Tennessee Insights & Trends

-- Tennessee is 5-5 against the spread and 6-4 overall in its past 10 contests.
+- Tennessee is 5-5 against the spread and 6-4 overall over its last 10 games.

-- The Volunteers have hit the over in four of their past 10 games.
+- Four of Volunteers' past 10 contests have gone over the total.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.